Managing printers in your environment is a multistage process:

 The most common methods of printer provisioning are:

 - Universal Print Server - The Citrix Universal Print Server provides universal printing support for network printers.
 The Universal Print Server uses the Universal print driver.
-This solution enables you to use a single driver on a Server OS machine to allow network printing from any device.
+This solution enables you to use a single driver on a Multi-session OS machine to allow network printing from any device.